-AMP provides financial services to assist the AMP membership through financing capital projects, educational forums and financial reviews.
+American Municipal Power, Inc. (AMP) provides financial services to assist its members through financing capital projects, educational forums and financial reviews.

 AMP provides a convenient, cost-effective way for member communities to finance electric utility projects.
 This program allows AMP to issue tax-exempt debt on behalf of member communities.